konadevs/apigw-dynamodb-kinesis-lambda/README.md

 From the SAM deploy output in a previous step, you can get the URL of the API Gateway endpoint and Lambda ARN.

 Use your preferred client to send a HTTP request.
-Use API Gateway Id and Kinesis Stream name which you received in the Outputs of SAM deploy.
+Use API Gateway Id which you received in the Outputs of SAM deploy.

 1. Push single record to kinesis stream